-Nunn leads Heat past Raptors 111-102
+Nunn scores 28 to lead Heat past Raptors 111-102

 Nunn scored on a layup and a 3-pointer to put the Heat up by 11 early in the second quarter, but Terence Davis scored twice during a 9-0 run that got the Raptors quickly back in it.

-Nunn hit two more 3-pointers and Olynyk scored eight points on a 21-9 Miami spurt in the third quarter, and the Heat took an 88-83 lead into the fourth quarter.’
+Nunn hit two more 3-pointers and Olynyk scored eight points on a 21-9 Miami spurt in the third quarter, and the Heat took an 88-83 lead into the fourth quarter.

 Two straight 3-pointers by Goran Dragic gave Miami a double-digit lead in the closing minutes.